Founder of transitional living facility in Gravette accused of sexually assaulting resident

 Hartman's arraignment is scheduled for 8 a.m.
 Feb.
 27 in Benton County Circuit Judge Brad Karren's court.

 Hartman was arrested Jan.
-20 after authorities executed a search warrant at Wings of Peace, located at 14720 Shipe Road in Gravette, according to a news release from the Benton County Sheriff's Office.
-The warrant was issued based on information received by the Sheriff's Office's narcotics division of illegal drugs and firearms, according to the release.
+20 after authorities executed a search warrant at Wings of Peace, 14720 Shipe Road in Gravette, according to a news release from the Benton County sheriff's office.
+The warrant was issued based on information received by the sheriff's office's narcotics division of illegal drugs and firearms, according to the release.

-Five other men were arrested in connection with various offenses ranging from violation of probation to obstruction of governmental operations.
+Five other men were arrested on various offenses ranging from violation of probation to obstruction of governmental operations.